Văratec Monastery: Founding

-The founding of the Văratec Monastery is connected with the name of Bălașa Herescu (1757-1842), Father Mihail's daughter, from the Saint Nicolae Domnesc Church in Iași.
+The founding of the Văratec Monastery is connected with the name of Bălașa Herescu (1757–1842), Father Mihail's daughter, from the Saint Nicolae Domnesc Church in Iași.
 She lived as rassophore in the Toplița Skete nearby, by the name Sister Olimpiada.
 She had received some lands from the treasurer Deleanu and from the forester Ion Bălănoiu.

 Mother Olimpiada was advised by Father Paisius Velichkovsky, hegumen at Neamț Monastery, who wanted to dissolve the small women's sketes situated near cities and villages to concentrate the nuns in a few larger monasteries isolated from the world.
-To that end, between 1781-1785 Mother Olimpiada established a small hermitage in a clearing in Văratec.
+To that end, between 1781 and 1785 Mother Olimpiada established a small hermitage in a clearing in Văratec.
 In June 1785, Olimpiada, together with her confessor Father Iosif, began building a wooden church with the title "The Dormition of Virgin Mary".
 Near the church they built cells, in which many nuns came to live, thus founding Văratec Skete.

 Together with Mother Olimpiada, Father Iosif is also considered a founder of the monastery.
 He was born around 1750, in the village Valea Jidanului in Transylvania, and entered the monastic life at an early age, becoming a novice of the renowned monk Father Paisius Velichkovsky, while the latter still resided at Dragomirna Monastery.
 Father Iosif died on 28 December 1828, and is buried in the narthex of the main church of the Monastery, "The Dormition of the Virgin Mary."
 He was sanctified as a Saint in 2005, and he is celebrated on 16 August.

 In 1787, the Văratec Skete was unified with Toplița Skete to form a larger and better organized monastic settlement.
 Toplița Skete, founded more than 250 years earlier, was based in the middle of the village of Topolița.
 Upon uniting these two sketes, the nuns moved from Topolița to Văratec.
 In the following year the nuns from Durău Skete also came, with their superior Mother Nazaria, who was appointed Superior Mother of Văratec Skete.
-Schema nun Nazaria led the monastery between 1788-1814, with the help of Father Iosif.
+Schema nun Nazaria led the monastery between 1788 and 1814, with the help of Father Iosif.